Home » Practical Information » Shopping

 Often these banned titles may be available in Singapore or Australia or through a small publishing house in the west.
 The can often also be obtained by ordering them online.
 The fact that these books or magazine issues have been banned makes them a “hot item” and many people finds ways of bringing them into the country anyway.

 Within the expatriate community, there are several book clubs for serious readers who enjoy discussing literary works.
 If you are interested in participating in serious book discussions, check with your national women's organization to see if they have a book club.
 These groups are informal and usually meet once every month.
 Members propose books for discussion in upcoming meetings, and photocopy or obtain original copies of the books for the members of the discussion group.
-The books discussed in these clubs are rarely available in Indonesia.

 For books on Indonesian cultural topics, the best selection can be found at the international bookstore chains in Jakarta.
-The biggest publishers of books on Indonesia are Periplus and Times books of Singapore, with a wide variety of interesting titles on Indonesian culture, history, flora and fauna, textiles, music and many other subjects.
-We have some Recommended Books listed on this site.
+A big publisher of books on Indonesia is Periplus with a wide variety of interesting titles on Indonesian culture, history, flora and fauna, textiles, music and many other subjects.
+See also the Recommended Books listed on this site.

 Prices on books tend to be the same in most bookstores, with retail outlets charging the publishers suggested retail price.
 You will find that distribution of books is not certain and not every title may be available in every bookstore.
 You may have to call/visit several stores to find a particular title you want, even if it is available in Indonesia.
-At this time, new paperback novels star at around Rp 150,000.
+At this time, new paperback novels star at around Rp 200,000.
 Imported reference books, photography, cookbooks or special interest books can cost up to Rp, 1,500.000.
 Western magazines are around Rp.
 90,000-450,000.
 Prices are often more than double the price in the country it was published.
 Compared to locally published books, imported books are more expensive.
-(Prices 6/2012)

 Community organizations self-publish specialty books for expatriates in Indonesia.
-See AWA Publications, and UFE publications for a listing of some of these.
+See AWA Publications for a listing of some of these.
 The Indonesian Heritage Society publishes several titles on Indonesian culture.

 Some of the 5-star hotels also have good book shops on the premises, though the selection is very limited due to the small facilities.